Florian-Heringa/viewLayerRenderSync-blender-addon/README.md

 ## Motivation

 A useful way of utilising view layers is to make subsets of renders easy to manage.
-For example when doing compositing it can be useful to only select and render specific objects.
+For example when doing compositing it can be useful to only select and render specific objects as can easily be defined in a view layer.
 Currently Blender does not directly support multiple render output paths, so I have created an addon that makes this slightly easier to work with.
+For now, there is still a bit more manual config required than I would like, but just having a single point where these paths can be set is already a big improvement.

 ## Description